regabi/to_api/README.md

 The gem provides to\_api for common Ruby classes, allowing simple conversion to json, xml, yaml, etc. Hash and Enumerable transform all their contents, allowing your data objects to simply call to\_api on a hash of relevant attributes.

-Fixnum, String, DateTime, Symbol, and NilClass are also provided.
+Fixnum, String, DateTime, Symbol, TrueClass, FalseClass and NilClass are also provided.

 ### What about Ruby on Rails?